singnet/dev-portal/docs/ai-consumers/snet-cli.md

         url: '/docs/concepts/sdk'
 ---

-The SingularityNET command line interface (CLI) is the primary tool for interacting with the platform's smart contracts, managing deployed services, and managing funds.
-It is aimed at service providers.
-In the near future, it will be supplemented by a web-based dashboard and control panel.
+The SingularityNET command line interface (CLI) is a primary tool used for supporting the service providers as follows:
+* interacting with theplatform's smart contracts
+* managing deployed services
+* managing funds

+**Note**: Soon the interface will support web-based dashboard and control panel.

+For example, you can successfully complete the following operation at the CLI prompt:
+* Create Organization Metadata, whcih can craete a JSAON format at the background
+* Publish it to the Blockchain
+* Add few tokens to your account
+* Move your tokens
+* Create a channel and move some funds to the other channel
+* Make a call to any service
+* Signature signing using MetaMask
-The CLI provides commands to interface with the blockchain in the following ways:
+The CLI includes set of commands to interface with the blockchain as follows:
 * creating and managing identities;
 * registering and managing the organizations, members, services, types, and tags on the SingularityNET Registry;
 * claiming funds from customers using MPE and payment channels;
 * reading and writing metadata and Protobuf specs about AI services (these are stored on IPFS, while basic service parameters can be fetched from blockchain contracts); and
 * connecting to different networks like local testnets, Kovan, Ropsten, and the Ethereum mainnet.

-The CLI also provides service development and deployment support.
-It can set up new services by generating service metadata, Protobuf specs, and code templates provided by the SingularityNET Foundation.
+* Providing service development and deployment support.

+*Note*: It can create services by generating service metadata, Protobuf specs, and code templates provided by the SingularityNET Foundation.
 The CLI interacts with daemons for each service.
 Security-wise, the CLI follows the same guidelines as provided by Ethereum for storing the private keys.
 When user identities are created and registered with a client, the CLI safely stores the details on the local machine and retrieves them only when it needs to interact with the blockchain.

 <img src="/assets/img/how_cli_works.jpg" width="400">

-The CLI requires and connects to four critical components:
+The CLI supports connection to four critical components:
 * User identity management.

     Involves user registration, managing identities and sessions, and locking/unlocking accounts for transacting with the blockchain.
 This component is local to the machine where the CLI is run.
 * Sidecar proxy.
 Communicates to servers hosting AI services.
 * Registry contract.
 Deals with organizations, members, services, types, and tags.
 * MPE contract.
 Sends and receives funds and manages other functions related to payment channels; e.g., closing a channel or extending its expiry date.